 This Test Will Tell You How Many Books You Can Read in a Year

 It's tempting to compare yourself to others when pursuing a reading goal.
 According to the Pew Research Center, the average person in the U.S. reads about 12 books per year—but that number won't help you if you read at a different pace than the average American.
-To figure out how many books you should read in a year, Lenstore has come up with a test that measures your individual reading skills.
+To figure out how many books you could read in a year, Lenstore has come up with a test that measures your individual reading skills.

 To start, click on the test below and read the passages that pop up at your natural reading speed.
 Once you've finished, you'll be asked a few questions about the reading to prove you understood it.